Winners and losers of the second GOP presidential debate

 Former President Trump

-He wasn’t on stage, and instead appeared at an event in Michigan that signaled he’s already moving his focus to a November 2024 general election against President Biden.
+He wasn’t on stage and instead appeared at an event in Michigan that signaled he’s already moving his focus to a November 2024 general election against Biden.

-In national and state polls, Trump is far ahead of his nearest competitor, Florida Gov. Ron DeSantis (R).
+In national and state polls, Trump is far ahead of his nearest competitor, Florida Gov. Ron DeSantis.

 Much of it also felt like an echo of the first debate.

-“It was a little flat today,” former Trump adviser Kellyanne Conway said in commentary on Fox Business immediately after the debate concluded.
+“It was a little flat today,” former Trump adviser Kellyanne Conway said on Fox Business immediately after the debate concluded.
 Her conclusion was that it was unlikely to change the polls.

 “Polls don’t elect presidents.
 Voters elect presidents,” DeSantis told moderator Dana Perino when asked about Trump’s dominant lead.